illinois-cs241/illinois-cs241.github.io/_posts/2016-2-17-mangled-mutexes.md

 Given two integers, a and b, you must compute the number of primes between these two integers inclusively (in the range [a, b]).

-One approach to this problem is lnown the **trial division**.
+One approach to this problem is known the **trial division**.
 You can read more about it in this [useful tutorial](https://www.khanacademy.org/computing/computer-science/cryptography/comp-number-theory/a/trial-division).

 ## count_primes.c